Freiberg Silbermann Organ (1735)

 The Tuning and Temperament

 The organ is tuned in Chorton, about 70 cents above the "normal" a.
 When recorded, its heigth was a=458.1 Hz.

-There are 5 temperament charts coming with the sample set.
-First of all, it is the nowadays temperament, which was chosen by the restoration committee in July, 2007.
-It is the Neidhardt II temperament, descibed by the author as "fuer die kleine Stadt" what is perfectly fitting for Freiberg.
+The restoration committee in July, 2007 have chosen the Neidhardt II temperament for the instrument, the temperament descibed by the author as "fuer die kleine Stadt" what is perfectly fitting for Freiberg.
 This is the temperament table (the cent deviation from the equal temperament):

 However, this is not the original temperament of the organ when built by G. Silbermann.
 According to the positions of the hats of the Quintadena, the original temperament could be reconstructed with a great degree of certainty in January, 2007.
-This reconstructed temperament is also offered as a special temperament chart installed with the sample set.
 It is modified meantone temperament, this is its table: